j0ru/kickoff/README.md

 ## Roadmap

-- include aliases in search results
+- Include aliases in search results
 - Testing and documentation
+- Dmenu like parsing of stdin
+- Log errors when program can't be launched
+- Send notification when program can't be launched